Scaling Neural Tangent Kernels via Sketching and Random Features: Experiments

 \section{Experiments}

 In this section, we empirically show that running least squares regression on the features generated by our methods is extremely fast and effective for learning with NTK and CNTK kernel machines.
 We run experiments on a system with an Intel E5-2630 CPU with 256 GB RAM and a single GeForce RTX 2080 GPUs with 12 GB RAM.
+Codes are available at \url{https://github.com/insuhan/ntk-sketch-rf}.